 Amazing Reviews: “New Ways to Die” (Amazing Spider-Man 568-573)

-No joke, but this is probably the best Brand New Day arc up until the masterpiece that is The Gauntlet (which I will get to down the road).
-Which is really, really weird for me to say because this is yet another Dan Slott tale.
-Now, I think I’ve been taking it easy on the guy the past couple of blogs, but I should make it clear: I am not a Dan Slott fan, generally speaking.
-The guy has talent, I’ll admit, but he’s so completely polarizing and has written, no offense, some bad stuff.
-His dialogue can oftentimes (more often than not, at least) be fairly clunky and unrealistic, and he’s done some weird story lines that make you shake your head and wonder why he still has a job.
+His dialogue can oftentimes (more often than not, at least) be fairly clunky and unrealistic, and he’s done some weird storylines that make you shake your head and wonder why he still has a job.
 Nevertheless, when he’s good, he’s good.
 I don’t feel bad for not liking him, but he genuinely surprises me when he writes something top-notch.
 This is probably the best thing he’s written, I will say.
-I will remark that I enjoyed the issues leading up the recent Clone Conspiracy, which is a fun read once you put aside the fact it’s an obvious homage to The Clone Saga of the 90s.
-Needless to say, that means it all goes down from here.
+I will remark that I enjoyed the issues leading up to the recent Clone Conspiracy, which is a fun read once you put aside the fact it’s an obvious homage to The Clone Saga of the 90s.
+Needless to say, that means it all goes downhill from here.
 Sorry, Dan.

 Thunder Strikes Once

-Norman, however, does know there’s a relationship between Peter and Spider-Man, so Slott plays with that too by having Norman and his “Dark Avengers” interrogate Peter.
+Norman does, however, know that there’s a relationship between Peter and Spider-Man, so Slott plays with that too by having Norman and his “Dark Avengers” interrogate Peter.
 It’s also Peter’s first introduction to the “Spider-Man” on Osborn’s team: Venom, aka Mac Gargan, the former Scorpion who received the alien symbiote a few years ago during Mark Millar’s run on Marvel Knights: Spider-Man.

 A Touch of Venom

-A bit of backstory before we continue.
-A few years back, Eddie Brock revealed that he'd been diagnosed with cancer prior to being bonded with the alien symbiote that made him Venom.
+A bit of backstory before we continue: a few years back, Eddie Brock revealed that he'd been diagnosed with cancer prior to being bonded with the alien symbiote that made him Venom.
 Undergoing a crisis of faith, he realized that, even though the symbiote was keeping him alive, he was still doing pretty terrible things as Venom, so he sold the symbiote to the highest bidder.
-Displeased with the host that purchased it, the symbiote left the host and sought out Mac Gargan, turning him into the new Venom and current Thunderbolt member.
+Displeased with the host that purchased it, the symbiote left him and sought out Mac Gargan, turning him into the new Venom and current Thunderbolt member.
 Alright, history lesson over.

 Bolt After Bolt

-Things get chaotic from there, as the next number of issues turns into one brawl after another.
-Venom vs. Anti-Venom, Norman Osborn vs, the mysterious Menace, Spidey and Anti-Venom vs. the Dark Avengers, Spidey vs. Bullseye.
-It’s pounding after pounding, and Romita Jr. delivers action beautifully, as he always does.
+Things get chaotic from there, as the next few issues turn into one brawl after another: Venom vs. Anti-Venom, Norman Osborn vs, the mysterious Menace, Spidey and Anti-Venom vs. the Dark Avengers, and Spidey vs. Bullseye.
+It’s pounding after pounding, and Romita Jr. delivers the action beautifully, as he always does.
 Slott knows how to deliver good tension here, playing with a variety of characters and giving fans good battles between favorite characters.

 The story ends ominously.
 Secrets are exposed about OsCorp and the candidate they’ve been backing, Randall Crowne.
-Lilly, all of a sudden, kisses Peter, adding tension there.
-Anti-Vemon/Eddie Brock fade into the shadows, promising a return in the future.
+Lilly all of a sudden kisses Peter, adding tension there.
+Anti-Vemon/Eddie Brock fades into the shadows, promising a return in the future.
 For the moment, Osborn is beaten, but his shadow looms.
-Slott pulls together a few of Spidey’s greatest foes—the Green Goblin, Venom—and shows how continually they haunt Spider-Man and how, seemingly, they’ll never stop.
+Slott pulls together a few of Spidey’s greatest foes—the Green Goblin and Venom—and shows how they continually haunt Spider-Man and how, seemingly, they’ll never stop.

 Amazing Spider-Man: New Ways to Die